 It becomes hard to have perspective on yourself, your talents and capability.
 When we are motivated by a desire to get even, we can lose sight of what’s best for us or other people.

 We don’t forget when we have been wronged, and we become very sensitive to any sign that it is happening again.
 It sets up a kind of feedback loop within us.
 We continually go over our sense of injustice.
 Over time this can become very destructive and be very bad for our psyche’s, for our mental health.
+The problem isn’t just the sense of injustice, it’s the way it occupies our minds and impedes with our capacity to adapt and develop.
+It can lead to us becoming stuck.

 In our systems, the levels of hormones identified with stress; adrenaline, cortisol, norepinephrine increase.
 This puts you under tremendous stress.
 It might feel normal to you right now.
 But maybe it can be changed?

-Who put the chip on your shoulder?
+Who put that chip on your shoulder?

 Some families pass chips from one generation to the next